A local quantized marker for topological magnons from circular dichroism

 More generally, the identification of local markers of topology has been an important quest in the realm of topological quantum matter.
 Prime instances are provided by the so-called Bianco-Resta marker~\cite{bianco2011mapping}, and also by the local Streda response~\cite{Resta_Streda,umucalilar2008trapped,Cecile_Streda_FCI,wang2024cold,markov2024locality}, which allows for the local determination of the (many-body) Chern number deep in the bulk of a Chern-insulating system.
-For topological magnon systems, the challenge is two-fold due to the charge-neutral and bosonic nature of the excitations:~while Bloch bands are naturally filled in fermionic settings, by simply adjusting the chemical potential, the ground-state of bosonic systems often consists in an empty vacuum state; moreover, magnons are charge-neutral, and hence, they do not couple to traditional experimental probes of topological matter.
+However, these markers have been developed and applied chiefly to fermionic and/or charged settings, and their extension to magnons -- charge-neutral bosonic excitations -- is far from immediate:~while topological Bloch bands are naturally filled in fermionic settings simply by adjusting the chemical potential, the ground state of a bosonic system is typically an empty vacuum; moreover, magnons do not couple to the traditional experimental probes of topological matter.
 Altogether, any strategy aimed at measuring the local topological properties of magnonic excitations must be accompanied by a well-defined preparation and probing protocol.